 Undergraduate programs: Residual ACT

 The Miller Analogies Test (MAT) is a high-level ability test requiring the solution of problems stated as analogies.
 It consists of 120 partial analogies that are completed in 60 minutes.
-Fluency in the English language, a broad knowledge of literature, philosophy, history, science, mathematics, and fine arts, and the ability to reason out relationships may contribute to the performance on the MAT.
 There is no foreign-language edition of the MAT.
-Dictionaries or any other reference aids are not permitted when taking the MAT.
+Please visit the website for additional information on the MAT: milleranalogies.com Under paragraph Applying to take the MAT

 Applying to take the MAT: